 - • The closer the stone is to the bladder, the higher the chance of passing it

 - • The bigger the stone, the smaller the chance of passing it There are 2 common conservative treatment options: Medical Expulsive Therapy (MET) and dissolving uric acid stones.
 In both cases you get medication.

 2. Active stone treatment

-Kidney or ureteral stones should be treated if they cause symptoms.
+Kidney stones or ureteral stones should be treated if they cause symptoms.
 There are 3 common ways to remove stones: shock-wave lithotripsy , ureteroscopy, and percutaneous nephrolithotomy.